 University of Michigan

 Have a question or comment during the show?
 Send a tweet using #WallaceHouse.

 New York Times columnist Bret Stephens calls disagreement “the most vital ingredient of any decent society.”
 Being able to reasonably take issue with an asserted stance or belief, he argues, enlarges our perspectives and energizes our progress.
 Shutting down disagreeable speech does more to imperil our principals than uphold them.
 Yet in this era of coarse polarization, the art of thoughtful disagreement has given way to hostile close-mindedness.
 And tolerance is often misinterpreted as the absence of discomfort.

-Join Bret Stephens and Wallace House for a provocative discussion on the role of social and personal discomfort in education and a functional democracy.
+Join Bret Stephens and Wallace House for a provocative discussion on the role of social and personal discomfort in education and its necessity in a functional democracy.